-The Research & Development (R&D) Tax Incentive has replaced the R&D Tax Concession to provide a more meaningful incentive and “landmark reform” for R&D in Australia.
+The Research & Development (R&D) Tax Incentive replaced the R&D Tax Concession in September 2011 – and was effective retrospectively from 1 July 2011 - to provide a more meaningful incentive and “landmark reform” for R&D in Australia.

-The new tax incentive will deliver a major boost for innovative biotechnology companies and spill-over benefits for the community from biotechnologies.
+The tax incentive was designed to deliver a major boost for innovative companies, including biotechnology companies and spill-over benefits for the community from technologies.

-Start-up innovation companies, especially biotechnology companies trading in loss, will sit in the "sweet spot" and will be the biggest beneficiaries from the Tax Incentive’s 45% refundable component.
-The legislation will also benefit large innovative companies by reducing the cost of conducting eligible R&D activities in Australia by up to 10%, making Australia a more competitive location for conducting biomedical and pharmaceutical R&D and clinical trials.
+Start-up innovation companies, especially biotechnology companies trading in loss, sit in the "sweet spot" and will be the biggest beneficiaries from the Tax Incentive’s 45% refundable component.
+The legislation also benefits large innovative companies by reducing the cost of conducting eligible R&D activities in Australia, making Australia a more competitive location for conducting biomedical and pharmaceutical R&D and clinical trials.

-By 2012, the application form was launched and by early 2013 the benefits of the new R&D Tax Incentive legislation had begun to flow back into the industry.
-The Program that can be traced back to the Cutler Review recommendations, was a momentous and pivotal inflection point for Australian innovation; the type we as a community will look back on in admiration and congratulate its architects’ foresight.
+The Program idea that can be traced back to the Cutler Review recommendations of 2008, was a momentous and pivotal inflection point for Australian innovation; the type we as a community will look back on in admiration and congratulate its architects’ foresight.

 AusBiotech is proud of its role in campaigning for and supporting the implementation of the program.
-In its first six months of operation we can already point to more than $18 million that has come back to the sector this year, mostly in cash refunds.
-For example, Viralytics reported a cash refund of $1.5 million, Cellmid $748,000, Bluechiip $920,000, Phylogica $1.9 million.
-Stapharma has had $6 million approved for an overseas claim, Antisense estimated a refund of $670,000, Alchemia is to receive $2 million this year and $3 million per year over three years and Biota announced a $4.2 million offset.
+In its first two years of operation we can already point to more than $100 million that has come back to the sector in cash refunds.

 Funding is scarce for young companies, so this section of the value chain is where governments can have a great impact - and the Tax Incentive is delivering.